Nov 12, 2024

 The revenge of Nas : the metamorphosis into Nas Escobar...

 Can these facts explain the turning point from Nas, maybe during the first half of 95, adopting his new nickname Escobar after the Colombian drug lord, and the gangster style which fits with it ?
-The leftover songs from 94-95, "Understanding", "Life Is Life A Dice Game", "Déjà Vu" or "Everything Is Real" still sound Nasty Nas.
+The leftover songs from late 94 - early 95, "Understanding", "Life Is Life A Dice Game", "Déjà Vu" or "Everything Is Real" still sound Nasty Nas.
 Maybe he was mad at the success of The Notorious B.I.G., feeling that he had stolen something from him - and from 2Pac - with the cover and the storytelling, stolen the New York crown he deserved...
 Maybe considering that the gangster imagery, was selling more than his pure lyricism.

 His new songs, like "The Message", are full of a kind of bitterness about that.
 The lyrics seem to talk about B.I.G. and 2Pac... introduced as characters into his fictional gangsta stories.